 See: SECTION THREE: "Changes in Core Clinical Elective Schedule".
-Advanced Studies students may request changes to their EVOS assigned schedule using the change request tool in EVOS.

-F. Flexible Clinical Experience (FCE)
+6. Flexible Clinical Experience (FCE)

 This multidisciplinary program expands the opportunity for individual exploration in a variety of clinical and translational science fields early in the student career.
 The program allows for self-directed learning by allowing students to choose from a diverse offering of pre-designed electives or to design their own clinical experience.
 The advantages of early exposure to a medical specialty include the opportunity to foster mentorships, to nurture and develop interest in a specialty, and to provide intrinsic motivation to pursue further learning in a chosen field.
 The variety of electives helps the student explore a career choice.